mharty3/mharty3.github.io/_pages/til.md

+This is where I keep track of things I learn.
+You can read my post about it [here]('/blog/til').

-My Today I Learned snippets.
-Adapted from [simonw/til](https://github.com/simonw/til) and [tomviner/til](https://github.com/timviner/til), which I learned about [on Twitter](https://twitter.com/vboykis/status/1312024421964578822?s=20).
+Adapted from [simonw/til](https://github.com/simonw/til), which I learned about [on Twitter](https://twitter.com/vboykis/status/1312024421964578822?s=20).

 <!-- count starts -->24<!-- count ends --> TILs so far.